Potassium is an essential mineral that has a wide range of functions in the body.

 See this list of foods high in potassium for a more in-depth guide.

 All essential vitamins and minerals are crucial for different reasons.

 However, potassium is one of the essential nutrients that most people don’t consume in sufficient quantities.

 Since this critical mineral regulates blood pressure, it can have a significant impact on our health.

 As a result, many individuals may benefit from ensuring they are consuming adequate amounts of potassium.

-To find out more about minerals, see this guide to the benefits of selenium.
+To find out more about minerals, see this guide to foods high in selenium.